EchoMAV/docs/docs/echopilot_ai.md

 sudo nmcli con mod static-eth0 ipv4.method auto sudo nmcli con reload static-eth0
 ```
+## Configuring CAN on the Jetson

+These instructions are a work in progress and may not be fully correct.

+Modify `/etc/modprobe.d/denylist-mttcan.conf` and ensure the line `blacklist mttcan` is commented out.
+Reboot, then log in again and run `sudo modprobe mttcan`.

 ## Streaming Telemetry from the Autopilot (Detailed)